mui/base-ui/README.md

 </div>

+---

 ## Documentation

-Visit [https://mui.com/base-ui/](https://mui.com/base-ui/) to view the full documentation.
+Visit [mui.com/base-ui/getting-started](https://mui.com/base-ui/getting-started/) to view the full documentation.

-**Note**: Base UI's API is currently being revised; there will be no new features or components added to the current implementation.
+> **Note**: Base UI's API is currently being revised; there will be no new features or components added to the current implementation.
-Learn more about plans for Base UI in [this blog post](https://mui.com/blog/base-ui-2024-plans/).
+> Learn more about the roadmap in [this blog post](https://mui.com/blog/base-ui-2024-plans/).

 ## Sponsors